-HUD amended the NOFA for this factor to emphasize items that must be done or present in your application for it to score highly in this complete, efficient factor.
-In this set a Next factor from further NDR-11511 consideration, but failure to include responses to each of these items will reduce your score ge 45 of 58
+HUD amended the NOFA for this factor to emphasize items that must be done or present in your application for it to score highly in this complex, critical factor.
+In this section, the 'Page, 45 of 58 are not threshold factors that will automatically remove your entire application from further consideration, but failure to include responses to each of these items will reduce your score.